 Meanwhile, the Parliament Acts of 1911 and 1949 established greater powers for the House of Commons, which has 650 elected members, compared to the House of Lords, which has 90 members appointed via peerage (a system of titles for noblemen).

-Today, the two houses of Parliament—the House of Lords and the House of Commons—meet in Westminster Palace in London, and are the only body in the United Kingdom’s constitutional monarchy form of government with the authority to create legislation and make laws.
+Today, the two houses of Parliament—the House of Lords and the House of Commons—meet in the Palace of Westminster in London, and are the only body in the United Kingdom’s constitutional monarchy government with the authority to create legislation and make laws.

 The current monarch, Queen Elizabeth II, still serves a ceremonial role as head of state, and the country’s executive branch is headed by the Prime Minister.